Q1 2014 complete financial tables (download PDF)

 reconciliation of these GAAP and non‑GAAP financial

-$170.4 million reported at the end of the prior quarter.
+the $266.7 million reported at the end of the prior

-million reported in the previous quarter and an 88% increase over
+million reported in the previous quarter and a 64% increase

-96%," said Frank Slootman, president and chief executive officer,
+million, a record for ServiceNow,” said Frank Slootman, president and

-ServiceNow.
-"We also continued to penetrate our existing customer
+chief executive officer, ServiceNow.
+“We also continued to penetrate

-base, with upsells comprising a third of our annual contract value
+our existing customer base, with upsells comprising 34% of our annual

 The financial guidance discussed below is on a non‑GAAP basis,